sanskrit/raw_etexts_english/blogs/manasataramgini/2005-10-20_in-the-pits-of-khandava.md

 +++
-title = "In the pits ofxa0khANDava"
+title = "In the pits of khANDava"

 +++
 The amAtya’s spells had provided a temporary respite by completely